zowe/docs-site/docs/user-guide/providing-feedback-and-contributing-client-side.md

 Chat with the community on [Slack](https://openmainframeproject.slack.com/archives/C010AUS5MK5) by indicating whether the message is about Zowe Client Node.js SDK, Zowe Client Python SDK, Zowe Client Kotlin SDK, or Zowe Client Java SDK.

-### Zowe Client Node.js SDK
+### Filing an issue for Zowe Client Java SDK

-Go to the [Zowe Client Node.js SDK issue list](https://github.com/zowe/zowe-cli/issues) to file an issue.
+Go to the [Zowe Client Java SDK issue list](https://github.com/zowe/zowe-client-java-sdk/issues) to file an issue.
 Include all relevant information.

-### Zowe Client Python SDK *technical preview*
+### Filing an issue for Zowe Client Kotlin SDK

-Go to the [Zowe Client Python SDK issue list](https://github.com/zowe/zowe-client-python-sdk/issues) to file an issue.
+Go to the [Zowe Client Kotlin SDK issue list](https://github.com/zowe/zowe-client-kotlin-sdk/issues) to file an issue.
 Include all relevant information.

-### Zowe Client Kotlin SDK *technical preview*
+### Filing an issue for Zowe Client Node.js SDK

-Go to the [Zowe Client Kotlin SDK issue list](https://github.com/zowe/zowe-client-kotlin-sdk/issues) to file an issue.
+Go to the [Zowe Client Node.js SDK issue list](https://github.com/zowe/zowe-cli/issues) to file an issue.
 Include all relevant information.

-### Zowe Client Java SDK *under development*
+### Filing an issue for Zowe Client Python SDK *technical preview*

-Go to the [Zowe Client Java SDK issue list](https://github.com/zowe/zowe-client-java-sdk/issues) to file an issue.
+Go to the [Zowe Client Python SDK issue list](https://github.com/zowe/zowe-client-python-sdk/issues) to file an issue.
 Include all relevant information.

 ## Zowe Chat *technical preview*